-- (a) Nonresident Bidders.
-In determining the lowest Responsive Bid, the Contracting Agency shall, in accordance with Rule 137-046-0310, add a percentage increase to the Bid of a nonresident Bidder equal to the percentage, if any, of the preference given to that Bidder in the state in which the Bidder resides. - (b) Clarifications.
+(a) Nonresident Bidders.
+In determining the lowest Responsive Bid, the Contracting Agency shall, in accordance with Rule 137-046-0310, add a percentage increase to the Bid of a nonresident Bidder equal to the percentage, if any, of the preference given to that Bidder in the state in which the Bidder resides. (b) Clarifications.
 In evaluating Bids, a Contracting Agency may seek information from a Bidder only to clarify the Bidder's Bid.
 Such clarification shall not vary, contradict or supplement the Bid.
-A Bidder must submit Written and Signed clarifications and such clarifications shall become part of the Bidder's Bid. - (c) Negotiation Prohibited.
-The Contracting Agency shall not negotiate scope of Work or other terms or conditions under an Invitation to Bid process prior to Award. - (7) Evaluation of Proposals.
+A Bidder must submit Written and Signed clarifications and such clarifications shall become part of the Bidder's Bid. (c) Negotiation Prohibited.
+Except as allowed by Rules 137-049-0420(1) and 137-049-0430, the Contracting Agency shall not negotiate scope of Work or other terms or conditions under an Invitation to Bid process prior to Award.

+(7) Evaluation of Proposals.
 See Rule 137-049-0650 regarding rules applicable to Requests for Proposals.